CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2/widescreen.md

 date: 27-09-2020
 ---

-*Cheat originally made by HugoStanced, ported to versions other than NTSC-U 1.0 and PAL by me.*
+*Cheat originally made by HugoPocked, ported to versions other than NTSC-U 1.0 and PAL by me.*

 A 16:9 cheat that does not cut off the objects on screen edges.
 When using this cheat, a 16:9 Widescreen Hack should be **disabled**.